Amplatzer Steerable Delivery Sheath Complications

 An air embolism can also cause an acute or sudden reduction in blood flow to the heart, low blood pressure, an abnormally high heart rate (tachycardia) or an abnormally low heart rate (bradycardia).
 It can also cause low blood oxygen levels.

-The ASDS is a cardiac catheter that enters the body through the skin and provides a pathway to insert catheter-based devices into the chamber of the heart.
-Abbott Vascular designed the tool to improve the efficiency and ease of use when working left atrial appendage anatomies.
+The ASDS is a positioning device that enters the body through the skin and provides a pathway to insert catheter-based devices into the chambers of the heart.
+Abbott Vascular designed the tool to improve the efficiency and ease of use when working on the left atrial appendage, a small pouch in the heart implicated in the formation of blood clots in people with an irregular heart rhythm.

 Embolism

-An embolism is the blockage of an artery.
+An embolism is the blockage of a blood vessel caused by a foreign substance, such as a blood clot or air bubble, that travels through the bloodstream and obstructs blood flow.
 The body’s organs and tissues need oxygen carried in the bloodstream to function and a disruption can cause impaired organ function or even failure.
 With the use of the ASDS, the risk of an embolism presents a serious complication.

 “Abbott is recalling the Amplatzer Steerable Delivery Sheath due to an increased risk for air bubbles (air emboli) to be introduced into patients who have procedures with this device.”

-Abbott issued the recall after receiving 16 injury reports with a direct link to its ASDS cardiac catheter.
+Abbott issued the recall after receiving 16 injury reports with a direct link to its ASDS positioning device.
 In addition to these injuries, the company received another 10 incident reports related to the increased risk of air bubbles.

 The FDA classified the Amplatzer Steerable Delivery Sheath recall as a Class 1 event.
 This is the most serious type of recall the agency issues.
 A stroke or cardiac embolism can potentially be life-threatening.